azathioprine film-coated tablets

 Tell your doctor if you have recently been vaccinated or immunised, or plan to do so.
 Azathioprine GH may affect the way the vaccine works or your reaction to the vaccine.

-Tell your doctor if you are currently having or planning to have dental treatment.
-Any dental work should be done before treatment with Azathioprine GH is started or delayed until your blood cell counts are normal.
+Tell your dentist that you are taking Azathioprine.
+Dental work, whenever possible, should be completed before you start taking Azathioprine GH or delayed until your blood cell counts are normal.

 If you have not told your doctor about any of the above, tell him/her before you start taking Azathioprine GH.